zaidanali028/web-serv-midsem/README.md

-# Microblogging XML to HTML Transformer
+# Microblogging XML to XSLT Transformer

 This project contains an XML document representing microblogging data for GROUP(3) - WEB SERVICES AND SEMANTIC LANGUAGE CLASS, an XSLT stylesheet to transform the XML data into HTML, and three XPath expressions to query the XML data.